 Disability – A mental or physical impairment which strongly affects a person’s ability to carry out normal daily activities.

-Early intervention – A way of picking up the early signs of a serious mental illness.
+Early intervention – A way of picking up the early signs of a serious mental or physical illness.
 This is so that treatment can start as early as possible to help people to maintain their mental health.

 Education setting – A general phrase to describe a place where a child or young person receives their education, for example a nursery, school or college.